 In today’s business world, work-life balance is slowly becoming a myth.
 Employees can perform the best only when they can give interrupted focus on their work.
 Nowadays, both the personal and professional lives of an individual are separated by a very thin line.
 And there could be several reasons, most of which are often related to their work which may disrupt this thin barrier.
 As a result, the employees cannot either attend to their personal commitments or properly engage in their jobs.

 So, it would help if you keep it in check by making it one of your employee engagement metrics.

 On a scale of 1 to 5, how much would you rate your work-life balance?

 Do you think your organization gives enough opportunities to enjoy a healthy work-life balance?

 5. Wellbeing at work

 Employee wellbeing has become a buzzword in the corporate world due to its effectiveness in ensuring a healthy and productive workforce.
-Every organization now wants to include some kind of corporate wellness programs as a part of their work culture.
-However, the number of organizations coming forward to implement such programs is still low and that’s a matter of concern.
-With the growing work-load and sedentary lifestyle that has become a part of the present-day work environment, employees are exposed to a number of health ailments.
+Every organization now wants to include some corporate wellness programs as a part of their work culture.
+However, the number of organizations coming forward to implement such programs is still low, and that's a matter of concern.
+With the growing workload and sedentary lifestyle that has become a part of the present-day work environment, employees are exposed to some health ailments.

-Therefore, if your organization already has a workplace wellness plan in action then ask your employees if they feel uplifted from their earlier status.
-However, if you don’t have any such programs then it would be a great chance to know if your employees would really like to participate in it.
+Therefore, if your organization already has a workplace wellness plan in action, then ask your employees if they feel uplifted from their earlier status.
+However, if you don't have any such programs, it would be a great chance to know if your employees would like to participate.

 Are you able to take proper care of your health with our wellness program?